The Writers Afterlife

 The fifth annual edition of international contemporary Dada writing and art by more than 100 contributors.

 When men ate in caves with their hands, the tools their hands made meant survival.
 And once the first faction became a lesser to itself, the template for the future became keep the faction lesser.
 Any faction kept the lesser has been the key to knowledge ever since.
-Who do die done dada goner.
-Who do die do dada gain.
-Who do die done did discover.
 Every dada is one discarded massive pain.
 Maintenant 6: A Journal of Contemporary Dada Writing & Art (ISBN 978-0-9835813-5-2, Three Rooms Press, 2012, 130 pages), is the fifth edition of an annual collection of contemporary Dada work inspired by Dada instigator and Three Rooms Press spiritual advisor Arthur Cravan.
-This issue, edited by Peter Carlaftes and Kat Georges, includes bold poetry, cutting-edge visual art, essays and word art from more than 100 Neo-Dadaists worldwideincluding: Roger Conover, Mina Loy, Jerome Rothenberg, Giovanni Fontana, Fork Burke, Paolo Pelosini, Constantin Xenakis, Vittore Baroni, Scott Wannberg, Duska Vrhovac, Bart Verburg, and Mike Mollett.
+Includes bold poetry, cutting-edge visual art, essays and word art from more than 100 Neo-Dadaists worldwideincluding: Roger Conover, Mina Loy, Jerome Rothenberg, Giovanni Fontana, Fork Burke, Paolo Pelosini, Constantin Xenakis, Vittore Baroni, Scott Wannberg, Duska Vrhovac, Bart Verburg, and Mike Mollett.
+MORE

 Edited by Peter Carlaftes & Kat Georges